Michael Preston (American football)

-Michael Preston (born June 1, 1989) is an American former professional football wide receiver.
+Michael Preston (born June 1, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Arena Football League (AFL).
 He was signed by the Tennessee Titans as an undrafted free agent in 2011.
-He played college football at Heidelberg in Tiffin, Ohio.
+He played college football for the Heidelberg Student Princes.

 Early life

 Preston played high school football for the Euclid High School Panthers.
 He did not play on the varsity team until his senior year, when he recorded 12 receptions and two receiving touchdowns.
 He graduated in 2007.

 College career

-Preston played for the Heidelberg Student Princes from 2007 to 2010.
+Preston played at Heidelberg University in Tiffin, Ohio, from 2007 to 2010.
 He appeared in 39 games, recording 167 receptions for 2,748 yards and 27 touchdowns.
 He was named first-team All-Ohio Athletic Conference in 2009 and 2010.

 Professional career

 Preston was rated the 154th best wide receiver in the 2011 NFL draft by NFLDraftScout.com.